joequery/me/README.md

 Joseph McCullough
 =================

-This is what the world sees when it looks at me.
+This the current snapshot of me.

 ---